shengminp/shengminp.github.io/_pages/about.md

 Research Interest
 ======
 * Natural language reasoning
-  * Developing methods that enable models to reason more flexibly.
-  * Designing methods to extract rich, explainable knowledge from natural or formal language.
+  * Developing models to perform reasoning in natural language.
-  * Generating meaningful data efficiently through targeted and specific approaches.
+  * Optimizing the integration of learned reasoning abilities.
+  * Establishing complementary connections between existing abilities and newly acquired reasoning skills.
+  * Expanding the scope of reasoning to cover broader and deeper dimensions.
+  * Enabling models to improve and refine their reasoning processes.

 For more information check out my [Publications](https://shengminp.github.io/publications/) and [CV](https://shengminp.github.io/cv/).